temporalio/temporal-learning/docs/getting_started/python/run_workers_with_cloud_python/index.md

 ```

 This code reads the TLS certificate from environment variables and uses them to configure the `TLSConfig` object.
-It also retrieves the host URL and namespace from environment variables and passes them to the `Client.connect()` method.
+It also retrieves the host URL and Namespace from environment variables and passes them to the `Client.connect()` method.

 Next, you will set the required environment variables.